thowell332/FastTracker/README.md

 * `init_iou_suppress`:
 IOU suppression threshold used to avoid initializing duplicate tracks from overlapping detections.

+* `ROIs`:
+Defines all Regions of Interest (ROIs) in the scene, each described by a polygon of corner points in pixel coordinates.

+* `roi_repair_max_gap`:
+Maximum number of frames a track can disappear within an ROI before it’s considered broken and needs re-initialization.

+* `dir_window_N`:
+Sliding window length (in frames) for estimating object motion direction stability.

+* `dir_margin_deg`:
+Angular tolerance (in degrees) allowed when comparing direction estimates — smaller values enforce stricter direction consistency.

 ### 📦 Output Structure
 After running each .sh file (e.g., `run_mot17.sh` or `run_mot20.sh`), the full set of tracking results will be saved in:
 ```shell